LouisEastt/Slave2/X__Week 11/README.md

 ### Karen Ann Donnachie
 *	Could the info section be re-click to return to systems?

 Unfortunately I wasn't able to get the "INFO" section to work as a function.
 I tried to set it up as a boolean so that I could call it after to "INFO" zone has been clicked..
 Although like many things with coding..
 It doesn't work out exactly as expected.
 I did find a UI fix by covering the "INFO" section once clicked, and creating a note which informs the user to "Press and Arrow Key to Exit".
-A somewhat cheeky fix.. and it does the job?
+A somewhat cheeky fix.. and it does the job? <br />

+I'm still currently unsure how to integrate the physical translations that i’ve created into the SURFBOR3D structure.
+It potentially feels fitting that there are no visualised forms as it could allow an audience to imagine a more authentic “personal” rendition of how the could see the forms working.
+Although from the other perspective..
+It may be difficult for many viewers to properly understand the potential of the project without seeing some of the translated forms..